0808 808 4000 Get help now

 Organisations have to send you the information you ask for under the Data Protection Act, even if they have started court action.

-The creditor does not reply to your Consumer Credit Act request under sections 77, 78 and 79
+What if the creditor does not reply to my Consumer Credit Act request under sections 77, 78 and 79?

 If the creditor does not send you a copy of your agreement and a statement of account within 12 working days, then they are not allowed to take further action against you to enforce the agreement in the court until they do so.

-If there never was any written agreement, the creditor cannot send you a copy.
-If this is the case, the creditor should tell you.
-But, if the creditor has simply lost your agreement, they must provide a ‘true copy’ with the same details.
+If there never was any written agreement so the creditor cannot send you a copy, they should tell you.
+If the creditor has simply lost your agreement, they must provide a ‘true copy’ with the same details.

 In the meantime, the creditor cannot: